 And the old boyfriend?

 He told me he was reading me from time to time, which amused me, considering the gentleman in question is no longer alive.
 Yet he appears occasionally in dream, like a good spirit.
-His presence is reassuring, and possibly balanced the negativity I was otherwise experiencing.
+His presence is reassuring, a connection I have missed, and possibly a counterweight for the negativity I was otherwise feeling.

 As for the feelings of judgment when I woke?